joshmarinacci/meowlang/blog2/blog2.md

 ```

 As before, most actions recursively call `toAST()` on the argument.
 However,
-the action for Number actually calls `calc` instead.
-Calc already defined how
+the action for Number actually calls `calc` instead of `toAST`.
+The `Calculator`
-to parse numbers.
-We don't need to write it again.
+semantics already define how to parse numbers.
+We don't need to write that part again.
+Instead we _delegate_ to the existing `calc` operation.

 This delegation system is a key part of Ohm's design.
 You can have multiple
 semantic operations which call each other, as long as they are in the